Marketing ROI Formula Explained

 or 66,7% or on every invested euro we would get a return of 1,67€.
 Simple, isn’t it?

 Now.
 Let’s say that the return of 11 000€ came equally from all used channels (2 250€ per channel).
 What would be the channel ROIs in this case?
-Go and calculate.
+There’s an ROI-calculator after the post.

 DISCLAIMER: all the actions & figures are imaginary.
 They’re crafted to satisfy the need for a relevant structure for the case example.